-To learn more about this provider, check out our Surfshark review.
+To learn more about this provider, check out our Surfshark review in Canada.

 2. NordVPN – Secure VPN for Ad blocking

 NordVPN is a secure VPN in the market with an ad-blocking ability.
 It comes with a feature called CyberSec that blocks ads and protects the user’s from phishing attacks and malware sites in Canada.
-It is one of the best ad blockers in Canada.
+It is one of the best ad blockers in the market in Canada.

 NordVPN maintains the data of malicious websites, so when you click on one, its CyberSec feature prevents it from loading in Canada.
-Therefore, if you try to open a site infected with malware, NordVPN will display a warning message and block that site from accessing your data in Canada, thus protecting online security for Canadian users.
+Therefore, if you try to open a site infected with malware, NordVPN will display a warning message and block that site from accessing your data in Canada, thus protecting your online security.

 CyberSec successfully filtered so many pop-ups and side ads on Buzzfeed’s home screen during testing, thus giving a cleaner web page and faster.